 The best part is that Mexican food caters to non-vegetarians, vegetarians, and vegans alike.
 That’s pretty rare, isn’t it?

-Quick getaways from Mexico City
+Quick getaways from Mexico City if you’re planning to stay more than 2 days

 If you have a day or two to spare, you can also take the following day trips from Mexico City: